PriyamMaity/Projects/tata-steel-internship/about.md

 * We will **NOT** be using **One Hot Encoding** for this purpose.
 Rather, we will be using simple mapping for all the categorical values.

+* We would be employing different regression techniques and measuring their efficacies.